 Crystal Vanity Lights

 Shell, beaded and crystal vanity lights are illuminating art.
 They add a special touch to the bathroom as well as serving a purpose.
 Sizing is important.
 First we will talk about over the vanity lighting.
 The light bar shouldn’t be longer than the vanity.
-Centre the lights and then mount them about 78″ off the floor.
+Center the lights and then mount them about 78″ off the floor.
 Measure the height of the wall light, mirror and top of the vanity to make sure you have enough overall height to work with.
 The placement of the junction box plays a role as well.
 You want to make sure that the back plate covers it.
+Our Indoor Wall Light Designs is a useful blog before you make your vanity light decisions.

 Another option is to use wall sconces flanking the mirror.
 The sconces should be about 28″ apart and 65″ off the floor at eye level.
 Another option is to install the wall sconces on the side walls.
 Again you want them at eye level.
 Whichever route you choose the right type of light bulb is key.